Jetafull/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I find the binarization is the most different part for this project.
 I tried difficult combinations of color channels and gradient thresholds.
-My current method picks up the white line and yellow line seperately.
+My current method picks up the white line and yellow line separately.
 It works well in most scenarios in both "project_video.mp4" and "challenge_video.mp4".
 But it failed on some of the difficult frames in "challenge_video.mp4" because of the heavy shadows.

-Currently the entire pipeline is manually setup and all the hyperparamters are also set manually after lots of trial-and-errors.
+Currently the entire pipeline is manually setup and all the hyperparameters are also set manually after lots of trial-and-errors.
 I would like to research on how to applying the deep learning methodology to make the lane detection task easier and more robust.

+Lastly, my pipeline cannot work well on the "harder_challenge_video.mp4".
+I am thinking how to improve the result by build a better line detector to pass this one.

 [1]:	./test_videos_result/project_video_result.mp4
 [2]:	./test_videos_result/challenge_video_result.mp4